iiis-ai/cumulative-reasoning/README.md

 - **Achieving 72.2% accuracy on the MATH dataset with code environment using GPT-4-1106-preview (+20.2% compared to PAL (PoT))!**

+- **Focusing on Level 5 problems, the CR Agent showed a remarkable 66.8% improvement over PAL!**

 ## Installation

 `pip install -r requirements.txt`